jglovier/jglovier.github.io/_case-studies/github/improving-code-review-on-github.md

 GitHub already provided a powerful tool for maintainer organization with the teams feature, which allows organization defined groups of maintainers or collaborators to be @ mentioned in discussion threads.
 For organizations that effectively use teams, the ability to request review specifically from domain specific teams would...

 ### [Research]

 ### [Hypothesis]

+By introducing a set of additional tools to supplement PPRs, we believed we could tighten the communication and synchronization gap between contributing developers and repository maintainers.

 ## Exploring solutions